doberzan/perftest/README.md

 ## CLI Setup

-Once you have your agent server running make sure to `cd` to the cli directory within the perftest package.
+Once you have your agent-server running make sure to `cd` to the cli directory within the perftest package.
+Then install required modules with `npm install`.

-The syntax of the cli is as follows:
+To run tests on agents use the syntax as follows:

-    node cli.js -server <Agent Server Address> -agents <agent-id,agent-id,agent-id> -test <test1,test2,test3> -app <Web-Application-path>
+    node cli.js -server <agent-server-address> -agents <agent-id,agent-id,agent-id> -test <test1,test2,test3> -app <Web-Application-path>

 **Note:** The 'test' argument ids need to exist in the hack.js file within the Web-App.